hhirsch/builder/README.md

 ## Features
 - Domain Specific Language inspired by Basic
 - Command Line Interface
-- Commands to install packages, copy files and take snapshots of the installed packages
+- Install packages, copy files and take snapshots of the installed packages
+- Turn your binary into a service for systemd

 ## Example
 ```